-Students work in groups to arrange the statements and reasons of a two-column proof related to triangle congruence.
+Students work in groups to arrange the statements and reasons of a twocolumn proof related to triangle congruence.
 Each group is given an envelope with the diagram, Given and Prove statements, as well as strips of paper that are either statements or reasons or the proof.

 Students are given the following directions:

-- 1. Determine which strips are statements, and which are reasons - 2.
-Determine which statements are "given" to start constructing the proof - 3.
-Work together in a group to determine a logical argument for the proof.
+1) Determine which strips are statements, and which are reasons

+2) Determine which statements are "given" to start constructing the proof

+3) Work together in a group to determine a logical argument for the proof.
 Each student then copies the complete proof, including the diagram.

 In this activity, students identify the properties that exist in a given figure and apply postulates and theorems to build a formal proof involving triangle congruency.
-They work in a group and practice forming a viable argument while critiquing the reasoning of others.